 Monday, August 20, 2012

-The proof: Immigrants aren't climbing fences, boarding boats, and traveling across deserts for a better life in Russia or China America is the land of
+The proof: Immigrants aren't climbing fences, boarding boats, and traveling across deserts for a better life in Russia or China.
+America is the land of freedom, democracy and opportunity.

 Saturday, August 18, 2012